-An integrated lecture and laboratory course for biology, pre-medicine, pre-physician's assistant, and pre-veterinary students.
+Microbiology is an integrated lecture and laboratory course for biology, pre-medicine, pre-physician's assistant, and pre-veterinary students.
 The course covers the morphology, anatomy, physiology, growth, cultivation, and classification of microorganisms with an emphasis on their relationship with humans.
 Prerequisite: Completion of BIO 102 or BIO 150 with a C grade or above.